Coccoidea ssp.

 • Eradication Difficulty - Moderate

-• Life Cycle - Up to a year.
+• Life Cycle - Up to three months.

 • The female can lay up to fifteen eggs a week - fifty in total.